citp/privacy-policy-historical/s/so/sol/solo-e.com.md

 If a user elects to use our referral service for informing a friend about our site, we ask them for the friend's name and e-mail address.
 Solo-E.com will automatically send the friend a one-time e-mail inviting them to visit the site.
 Solo-E.com temporarily stores this information for the sole purpose of sending this one-time e-mail and tracking the success of our referral program.
 This information is not retained and will not be used for any subsequent programs offered by Solo-Entrepreneur.com, Inc.

-Please keep in mind that whenever you voluntarily disclose personal information online - for example on message boards, through e-mail, in the directory or on the blog - that information can be collected and used by others.
+Please keep in mind that whenever you voluntarily disclose personal information online - for example on our comments area, through e-mail, in the directory or on the blog - that information can be collected and used by others.
 In short, by posting personal information online that is publicly accessible, you may receive unsolicited messages from other parties in return.

-All members shall be responsible for any messages posted in the Solo-E.com forums or the Solo-E blog as well as be responsible for any consequences of messages transmitted.
+All users shall be responsible for any messages posted in the Solo-E.com comments areas or the Solo-E blog as well as be responsible for any consequences of messages transmitted.
 Solo-E.com reserves the right to remove any message that violate guidelines set forth on the site.
 If necessary, Solo-E.com has the right to remove and/or deny access to areas of the site to anyone who violates those guidelines.

-In submitting messages, members grant Solo-E.com a royalty-free, non-exclusive right and license to use, reproduce, edit, publish, distribute, and display the content of messages (in their entirety or partial) on the site or within other methods of communication.
+In submitting messages, users grant Solo-E.com a royalty-free, non-exclusive right and license to use, reproduce, edit, publish, distribute, and display the content of messages (in their entirety or partial) on the site or within other methods of communication.
 Therefore, we also allow others to access, view, and respond to messages.

-Members are solely responsible for maintaining the privacy of their personal information and password.
-Members will be responsible for all uses of their account and should ensure that unauthorized use is avoided by all reasonable means.
-In the event of unauthorized use, a member should [contact Solo-E.com immediately](http://www.solo-e.com/mainfiles/feedback.shtml).
+Users are solely responsible for maintaining the privacy of their personal information and password (where applicable).
+Users will be responsible for all uses of their account and should ensure that unauthorized use is avoided by all reasonable means.
+In the event of unauthorized use, a user should [contact Solo-E.com immediately](http://www.solo-e.com/mainfiles/feedback.shtml).

 This Web site takes every precaution to protect our users' information.
 When users submit sensitive information via the Web site, their information is protected both online and offline.

-If users have any questions about the security at our Web site, users can send an e-mail to [security@solo-e.com](mailto:security@solo-e.com) .
+If users have any questions about the security at our Web site, users can send an e-mail to [abuse@solo-e.com](mailto:abuse@solo-e.com) .

 If users have any questions or suggestions regarding our privacy policy, please [contact us](http://www.solo-e.com/mainfiles/feedback.shtml).